-Ilya Danilov shared the details behind his remake of Half-Life Python Revolver with sci-fi elements created with Fusion 360, ZBrush, Moi3D, Substance Painter, and Marmoset Toolbag.
-The project was created within the Half-Life Challenge.
+Ilya Danilov shared the details behind his remake of Half-Life Python Revolver with sci-fi elements created with Fusion 360, ZBrush, Substance Painter & more.

 My name is Ilya Danilov, and I am a 3D artist based in a quiet town near Moscow.
 I currently work as a freelancer for games and movies.

 Initially, I wasn’t going to tie up my life with 3D.
 While I was studying at an art academy, students got a choice to do their projects in either a traditional medium (such as drawing), or in a digital medium.
 In the second case, you would have more flexibility to change and alter your work, – and I chose it.

 Later on, I saw more opportunities to make my ideas come true, such as in the area of 3D printing.
 Then finally I came across Vadim Bachlychev’s work N0X-2292.
 I was so impressed that I decided to try working in this industry.

 The Half-Life Challenge was a big deal to me because of the opportunity to learn something new from people I haven’t worked with before.
 While working on this project, we tried to help each other by giving feedback and sharing our knowledge from previous experiences, ultimately to help each other improve and make each work better.

 Another reason I was very eager to work on this project was my anticipation of Half-Life 3.
 When I got the invitation to participate in the challenge, I didnít even think of saying no because I wanted to showcase how things could look if a chapter of HL was made today.

 I decided to make a modern gun that was also almost sci-fi because I liked the combination of aliens and older technologies in Half-Life 2.
 I wanted to reflect that spirit.